 What You Need to Know About Age-Related Macular Degeneration

 As we age, health problems often crop up.
 One such condition is age-related macular degeneration.
 The leading cause of vision loss in those over the age of 50, AMD gradually progresses.
-Here’s what you need to know about this common eye condition.
+Lowcountry Eye Specialists Ophthalmologist can help you learn about this common eye condition.

 AMD affects the central vision by damaging the retina’s center.
 While complete blindness isn’t caused by AMD, it can make seeing things clearly difficult from those suffering from the eye condition.
 Early symptoms including distorted, blurry or dark images including faces and objects.
 Uneven or bent straight lines can also be an indicator of AMD.
 Whited out areas in the center of the vision is another common indicator.
 Not all races are affected equally with Caucasians more likely to develop the disease.
 Family history and smoking can increase your risk of developing the condition.
 An ophthalmologist like Kang Zhang can diagnose and treat the eye condition.